 Watch to learn how to work with Microsoft OneNote in Teams

 Host training sessions virtually

 The immersive voice, video and screen sharing capabilities of Microsoft Teams are the next best thing to holding classroom training.
-Especially, in times like these, when it’s unsafe for sizeable groups of people to gather in the same space.
 Besides using voice and video to communicate your message to your training audience, Microsoft Teams’ filesharing capability also makes it easy to keep everyone on the same page with agendas, presentations and other content.
 Also, plug and play connections to survey platforms, like Survey Monkey give you a quick and convenient way to collect participant feedback.